 Section l - President.
 It shall be the duty of the president to preside at meetings of the club and the board and to perfo1111 other duties as ordinarily pertain to the office of president.
 Section 2 - Immediate Past President.
 It shall be the duty of the immediate past president to serve as a director and to perform such other duties as may be prescribed by the president or the board.

 Section 3 - President-elect.
 It shall be the duty of the president-elect to serve as a director and to perform such other duties as may be prescribed by the president or the board.
+The President-Elect shall preside at meetings in the absence of the President.

 Section 4 – President-nominee.
-It shall be the duty of the president-nominee to preside at meetings of the club and the board in the absence of the president and to perform other duties as ordinarily pertain to the office of president.
+It shall be the duty of the president-nominee to preside at meetings of the club and the board in the absence of the president and President-Elect and to perform other duties as ordinarily pertain to the office of president.

 Section 5 - Secretary.
 It shall be the duty of the secretary to keep membership records; record attendance at meetings; send out notices of club, board, and committee meetings; record and preserve the minutes of such meetings; report as required to RI, including the semiannual reports of membership on 1 January and l July of each year, which shall include per capita dues for all members and prorated dues for active members who have been elected to membership in the club since the start of the July or January semiannual reporting period; report changes in membership; provide the monthly attendance report, which shall be made to the district governor within 15 days of the last meeting of the month; collect and remit RI official magazine subscriptions; and perform